commschamp/comms_protocols_cpp_src/text/library/interface.md

 The basic generic message interface may include the following operations:

 - Retrieve the message ID.
-- Read (deserialise) the message contents from raw data in a buffer
+- Read (deserialise) the message contents from raw data in a buffer.
-- Write (serialise) the message contents into a buffer
+- Write (serialise) the message contents into a buffer.
 - Calculate the serialisation length of the message.
 - Dispatch the message to an appropriate handling function.
 - Check the validity of the message contents.